Ensuring Your Comfort

 Visit Oral Surgeons: The Anesthesia Experts

 Oral and maxillofacial surgery requires additional years of hospital-based surgical and anesthesia training after graduation from medical and dental school.
 As oral and maxillofacial surgeons, Drs.
-Harris, Park, Brown, Wood, Holladay, and Shiffler manage a wide variety of problems relating to the face and jaw.
+Harris, Park, Brown, Wood, and Holladay manage a wide variety of problems relating to the face and jaw.
 The complexity of these treatments varies.
 Minor procedures may require only local anesthesia to numb the surgical area, while more extensive reconstructive surgeries will require general anesthesia, allowing patients to sleep comfortably through the procedure.

 Oral surgeons are the only dental professionals qualified to safely administer all forms of anesthesia and sedation.
 General dentists may administer local anesthesia when performing simple tooth extractions, but when a patient requires stronger anesthesia or more complex care, the dentist will refer them to an oral and maxillofacial surgeon.

 When undergoing any type of procedure at Utah Surgical Arts, you can rest comfortably knowing you are treated by experts in a surgical facility accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 We are the only oral surgery practice in the state of Utah with this prestigious accreditation.

 The surgical staff at Utah Surgical Arts are experienced, certified oral and maxillofacial surgical assistants who assist in surgery and the administration of anesthesia.
 All staff members are informed administrative personnel, well versed in health and insurance policies, and are CPR certified.